Bira/octopus-carnival/_posts/2025-12-15-wir-dscc-tectuktitlay.md

 the target's healing surge value, and hit or miss the target is dazed (save ends).

-If Tectuktitlay is hit wth a melee or ranged attack, he can order an **Involuntary Sacrifice** as an interrupt, choosing an ally within 4 squares.
+If Tectuktitlay is hit with a melee or ranged attack, he can order an **Involuntary Sacrifice** as an interrupt, choosing an ally within 4 squares.
 That ally shifts to be adjacent to his master, and is hit by the attack instead of him.